Picolab/pico-engine/GETTING_STARTED.md

 Look at each of them, and keep them open in tabs for future reference.

 ## Bootstrap
-Using the new UI, add a Pico and then a channel within it named "main" of type "secret".
+Using the current UI, add a Pico and then a channel within it named "main" of type "secret".
 Now if you refresh the visual UI, and click on the "Owner Pico" you'll see its information in the "About" tab.